KingiDE/Taskify/README.md

 ## ⛏️ Usage

-Taskify can be visited on TODO: Paste link.
+Taskify can be visited on https://taskify-vert-gamma.vercel.app.
 After opening the website for the first time, it will install a service worker that caches all required resources for offline-use.
 Furthermore, you're now able to "install" the website as a progressive-web-app and open it like you're used from normal apps.

 To start using Taskify, simply create a new project by clicking the plus-icon on the left and filling out the form.
 You can choose from different icons, enter a name and a description.
 Obviously, this can be modified later.